csassaman/CSE-1320---Intermediate-Programming/Bitwise Operators/README.md

 - A left shift (moving every bit to the left once) will double the previous value for each number of shifts.
   - so, 10 << 2 = 10 * 2 * 2 = 40
-  - Bits will not loop around, so once you shift the most significant to the left, that bit is lost
+  - Bits will not loop around, so once you shift the most significant bit to the left, that bit is lost
 - A right shift will half the number, trunkating any decimal that would otherwise have existed.
   - 10 >> 1 = 10 / 2 = 5
   - 10 >> 2 = (10 / 2) / 2 = 2.5 => 2